 What can I eat during Ramadan to stay full?

-What should I eat for breakfast?
+What should I eat for breakfast (Suhoor)?

-Enjoying Ramadan recipes, that offer a combination of these nutrients can help to keep you nourished and fuelled for longer.
-Enjoying a variety of plant foods, as part of your meals, can maximize your intake of key nutrients.
+Enjoying Ramadan recipes that offer a combination of these nutrients can help keep you nourished and fuelled for longer.
+Enjoying a variety of whole food plant-based (WFPB) foods as part of your meals can maximize your intake of crucial nutrients.

-Complex carbohydrates can be found in plant based foods like:
+Complex carbohydrates can be found in plant-based foods like: